Literacy for a human-centered recovery: Narrowing the digital divide

 Despite strong evidence regarding the importance of fully incorporating women into the Information and Communication Technologies (ICT) sector, a gender ICT gap still remains in Nepal.
 Moreover, women are underrepresented in the sector, particularly in technical and decision-making positions.
 Barriers include lack of role models, lack of limited gender specific networking opportunities as well as the investment one needs to remain up-to-date in this fast-moving industry constantly updating one’s technical skill – stay current.
 The technological world evolves very quickly and one has to be self-learning all the time.

 There are reservations for women in electoral politics and in government services, one of the fundamental pillars of the post-2006 compact—proportionate representation in all state bodies.
 However, this power has been ignored during implementation of the constitution.
 Citizens now feel that most of the attributes such as secularism, inclusion, federalism, and even democracy are only limited in documentation only.

 The members of Rotracts groups should be trained in above technology skills in order to transfer the knowledge to the teachers involved in the program for better result and effective use of the fund.
 Rotary clubs who have strong link with international partners should help in expanding such links for greater outreach to accelerate Digital Nepal initiatives.
-Partnering with talented students also will certainly strengthen services of Rotary activities.
+Partnering with such talented students also will certainly strengthen services of Rotary activities.

-More factors such as friendly ICT policy, advanced technology, good local service and ICT talents can be the enabler to make the big tree of Digital Nepal grow healthier.
+More factors such as friendly ICT policy, advanced technology, good local service and ICT talents can be the enabler to make the big tree of digital Nepal grow healthier.
 The joint effort of all ICT stakeholders in Nepal, committed stakeholders will make everyone in Nepal be benefited from the digital world, to fulfill the vision of Prosperous Nepal.